-Michelle: So in terms of actually qualifying, and-- there was no real promise -- we didn't really feel like we were in the trial week until he was in surgery, getting the port put in because it was, if he qualifies, but then there were kids that would have qualified and then had lost some skills, so by the time the trial actually got going, they no longer qualified.
-So we really, the entire time it was -- we would think of it as -- hopefully this is going to work out.
-And it wasn't until it was December 5, that he had his port put in that we felt okay, this is official.
-Even when we are moving down to Ohio, or not moving down, even when we are going down to Ohio.
-That was the first time that a neurologist was actually seeing Matty in person.
+Michelle: So in terms of actually qualifying and we didn't -- there was no real promise.
+We didn't really feel like we were in the trial week until he was in surgery, getting the port put in.

+Because it was if he qualifies, but then there were kids that would have qualified and then had lost some skills.
+So by the time the trail actually got going, they no longer qualify.
+So we really, the entire time it was -- we would think of it as hopefully this is going to work out.
+And it wasn't until it was December 5, that he had his port put in that we felt Okay, this is official.
+Even when we are moving down to Ohio, we are not moving down even when we are going down to Ohio.
+That was the first time that neurologist was actually seeing Matty in person.
 She had seen videos and all of that.
 But she hadn't seen him in person.
-So we knew that there was still that possibility that she could see him in person and say, no he is not right.
+[00:36:00.0] So we knew that there was still that possibility that she could see him in person and say, no he is not right.

-Ioe: And there was --
+Joe: And there was --

 Michelle: It was, it was just painful, it was very difficult.
-But I think it goes back to what Joe had said earlier -- doing something.
-We felt like we were doing something.
+But I think it goes back to what Joe had said earlier, doing something.
+We felt like we are doing something.